13-day China Experience

 • Expert guides handpicked by company owners.

-• Inter-city travel by high-speed train (first class).
+• Inter-city travel by high-speed train.

 • No annoying forced shopping stops.